 Is Research and Insight Enough?

-Research and insight, even referral are only the start; you still need to make that call; you still need to interrupt someone; you still need to arrest their attention; you still need to start a conversation and gain engagement.
+Research and insight, even referral are only the start.
+You still need to make that call.
+You still need to interrupt someone.
+You’ll need to arrest their attention.
+Then start a conversation and gain engagement.

 Great salespeople have always enjoyed good networks, great insights and the ability to engage around an issue.
 They also know the first hurdle for a successful cold call is managing those initial few words to get the right outcome.

 The reality is that business development demands effective prospecting and prospect engagement should never come down to one approach.
 The greatest success comes from leveraging an integrated multi-channel / multi-touchpoint approach.
 This will vary market by market and industry by industry and a thoughtful analysis (and some testing) is required to find the right approach for your business.
 The “one versus the other” argument is usually advocated by those with a stake in the outcome!

 One final thought: Returning to the marketing – sales funnel, it is vital that you know where your intervention is within the funnel and that you customise your messaging and call to action to be appropriate and relevant.
 This applies to every touchpoint, whether digital, direct mail or the cold call.

 For example, if you are at the top of the funnel it may be you are seeking to make someone more aware of your company, product or service and that an appropriate next step is simply to send an email or mail a brochure and ask to follow up in a couple of weeks!

 About the author: Simon Tempest is a director of the Pro-actions group of companies.